NPW-Project/NPW_Mobile/README.md

 Android mobile wallet for NewPowerCoin.

-**For more information, please visit: [Mobile wallet introduce web page](http://npw.live/m/)**
+**For more information, please visit: [Mobile wallet Introduction web page](http://npw.live/m/)**

 ## Update notes

 **v1.1.22**

-- Added plug-in managing mechanism to install or uninstall plug-ins
+- Added plug-in managing mechanism to install or uninstall plug-ins.
-- Added browser plug-in,  users can query transaction details through the block browser
+- Added browser plug-in,  users can query transaction details through the blockchain explorer.
-- Opened the advertising platform registration review mechanism, users can use self-recharging and posting advertisement after registration
+- Advertising platform registration is now opened for beta testers, account review is no longer needed.
+Users can self recharge and publish online  advertisement through the advertising platform now.
-- Optimized the advertising publishing process of advertising platform
+- Optimized the advertising publishing process of advertising platform.
-- Optimized the experience of startup advertising and improved the quality of display advertising
+- Optimized the experience of startup advertising and improved the quality of advertising display.

 **v1.1.20**